coolgk/coolgk.github.io/mongodb-orm.md

 #### Add

 Similar to Update, but without `_id` in sub documents.
-The script below will add an document into the `messages` array.
+The script below will add a new document into the `messages` array.

 ```javascript
 model.updateOne({